Skip to content

 Moon Hollow Brewing Company boasts an inviting venue where people from all walks of life can connect over fresh, local brews.
 Named for the small plot of land behind the brewery space, the brewery treats patrons to a variety of locally influenced flavors, from a grapefruit ginger sour to a traditional Hefeweizen.
 While Moon Hollow does not have its own kitchen (yet), local food trucks are often on site in case you get the munchies.
 The brewery also is part of the Old Prices Fork School Revitalization Project, which is transforming the unoccupied school into a center for housing, retail, and food and beverage locations.

-Virginia Tech’s Moss Arts Center (known locally as the MAC) is a thriving community of art and inspiration, where visitors have meaningful experiences enjoying arts of the highest caliber in all its forms.
-In addition to hosting exhibitions and performances from globally and locally celebrated artists, the MAC treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
-Inside of the MAC is The Cube, a one-of-a-kind black box theater used for research, performances and visual art.
+Virginia Tech’s Center for the Arts is a thriving community of art and inspiration, where visitors have meaningful experiences enjoying art of the highest caliber in all its forms.
+In addition to hosting exhibitions and performances from globally and locally celebrated artists, the Center for the Arts treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
+The Center also houses The Cube, a one-of-a-kind black box theater used for research, performances and visual art.

 New River Junction